Stone Tower Boulder Rock Climbing

 From the parking for the hillside boulder, continue straight on the wide trail, stay left at the first intersection, and continue walking up the hill.
 This will bring you to The Stone Tower.
 Walk to the right of it and go down a steep trail that will eventually be on your right.
 Walk down this trail for about two minutes and the boulder will be off the trail to your right.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Stone Tower Boulder :
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Stone Tower Boulder :

 Featured Route For Stone Tower Boulder